ypriverol/os-proteomics/manuscript.md

 ## What does it mean for software to be "open source"?

-OSS (open-source software) refers to software where the source code—the core instructions that define how the software functions—is freely accessible to anyone (https://opensource.org/osd).
-In contrast, closed source means that the source code of the software is not published, and it is not shared with the public for anyone to look at or change.
+[ML: I have removed some contradictions from this section, but it seems somewhat redundant with the "Attributes of Open Source" section below]

-Unlike "closed-source" or "proprietary" software, where the code remains private, OSS provides transparency by design, which is essential for fostering trust, collaboration, and progress in science.
+OSS (open-source software) refers to software that meets several criteria (https://opensource.org/osd): The source code — the instructions that define how the software functions — must be made accessible to anyone, and anyone must be allowed to be redistribute, modify, or create derived works of the software.
+Availability of the source code alone is not sufficient for the software to qualify as open-source, as different licenses can restrict use or modification of the software to different fields of endeavors (e.g., modification only for non-commercial use).

-However, the open- or closed-source label simply addresses code visibility; it is the software license that determines who can use, modify, or distribute the software and under what conditions.
+Unlike "closed-source", "source-available", or "proprietary" software, where the code remains private, OSS provides transparency by design, which is essential for fostering trust, collaboration, and progress in science.

 ### Misconceptions about open source